network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 significantly degrading overall user experience.

-In order to discover the depth of the buffer at the bottleneck hop, the Responsiveness Test mimics normal network operations and data transfers, to cause this bottleneck buffer to fill to capacity, and then measures the resulting end-to-end latency under these operating conditions.
+In order to discover the depth of the buffer at the bottleneck hop, the proposed Responsiveness Test mimics normal network operations and data transfers, with the goal of filling the bottleneck buffer to capacity, and then measures the resulting end-to-end latency under these so-called working conditions.
-A well managed bottleneck queue keeps its queue occupancy under control, resulting in consistently low round-trip time and consistently good responsiveness.
+A well-managed bottleneck queue keeps its occupancy under control, resulting in consistently low round-trip times and consistently good responsiveness.
 A poorly managed bottleneck queue will not.

 # Goals

 The algorithm described here defines an Responsiveness Test that serves as a good proxy for user experience.
-This means:
+Therefore:

-1. Today's Internet traffic primarily uses HTTP/2 over TLS.
-   Thus, the algorithm should use that protocol.
+1. Because today's Internet traffic primarily uses HTTP/2 over TLS, the test's algorithm should use that protocol.

    As a side note: other types of traffic are gaining in popularity (HTTP/3) and/or are already being used widely (RTP).